ellispatrick/SegmentedCellExperiment/README.md

 # SegmentedCellExperiment

-A `SegmentedCellExperiment` is a class designed to store data from imaging cytometry (FISH, IMC, CycIF, spatial transcriptomics, ... ) that has already been segmented.
-Ideally this type of data can be used for point process models or nearest neighbour analysis.
-At the least this means that we have the location of each cell, potentially a call of its cell type and maybe information on protein/gene marker intensities or morphology.
+A `SegmentedCellExperiment` is an object designed to store data from imaging cytometry (FISH, IMC, CycIF, spatial transcriptomics, ... ) that has already been segmented and reduced to individual cells.
+A `SegmentedCellExperiment` extends DataFrame and defines methods that take advantage of DataFrame nesting to represent various elements of cell-based experiments with spatial orientation that are commonly encountered.
+This object is able to store information on a cell's spatial location, cellType, morphology, intensity of gene/protein marks as well as image level phenotype information.
+Ideally this type of data can be used for cell clustering, point process models or nearest neighbour analysis.
 ## Installation

 You can install the released version of SegmentedCellExperiment from GitHub with: